Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: EXPERIMENTS

-Initially, to assess the influence of data processing, we substitute the CNS method's original data handling with our refined approach.
-The results clearly demonstrate that our data processing techniques, when substantially reducing the training cost, adeptly preserve the model's precision.
+\textbf{Simulation environment.} Initially, to assess the influence of data processing, we substitute the CNS method's original data handling with our refined approach.
+The results in TABLE \ref{tab:4_HPR} clearly demonstrate that our data processing techniques, when reducing the training cost, adeptly preserve the model's precision.
 The training duration, which initially spans more than 5 hours, sees a reduction of nearly 20\%.

-To evaluate the effectiveness of feature fusion module (FFM), we compare it with feature integration techniques like concatenation and Cross Attention, as TABLE \ref{tab:fusion} shown.
-FFM not only boosts servo task performance but also reduces resource usage.
-Specifically, while Cross Attention consumes 10GB of GPU memory for a batchsize of 16, our method maintains memory usage at 5$\sim$6GB even with a batchsize of 64.
-This demonstrates that our approach has significant effects in multimodal feature fusion.

-Due to the fact that 3D cameras have fluctuating perception capabilities within different depth ranges shown as Figure \ref{fig:different_depths}, we have also carried out ablation studies across scenes that vary in distance from the scene center.
+To evaluate our Feature Fusion Module (FFM), we compare it with (Concat) and Cross Attention (CA) in TABLE \ref{tab:fusion}.
+Concatenation underperforms as it fails to capture relationships between positional and geometric features.
+CA improves performance slightly but incurs high computational cost due to pairwise attention calculations.
+In contrast, FFM enhances servo task performance while reducing resource usage: when adjusted to the same batch size, FFM’s GPU memory consumption is only 1/4 to 1/8 that of CA. This confirms FFM’s effectiveness for multimodal feature fusion.

+Meanwhile, we have tested the performance of the model without Depth Embedding (w/o DE), which contributes a lot to convergence steps of the model.
+The model struggles in terms of all metrics in absence of it.

-Specifically, we categorize tasks into Base-Low and Base-High based on the distance from the robot's end-effector to the scene center.
-We then perform experiments across these scenes based on sources of depth maps, evaluating these acquired directly from cameras and those synthesized by the depth estimator
+\textbf{Real-world environment.} We then perform experiments based on sources of depth maps, evaluating these acquired from cameras and those processed by the depth estimator.

-It is clearly observable that when the camera on the robot's end-effector is closer to the scene center, its interpretation of the environment's geometric details is less accurate and more heavily impacted by noise.
+It is clearly observable based on Fig. \ref{fig:9_different_depths} and TABLE \ref{tab:6_different_depths} that when the camera on the robot's end-effector is closer to the scene center, its interpretation of the environment's geometric details is less accurate and more heavily impacted by noise.
 In contrast, the depth estimator demonstrates a robust ability to understand the scene effectively.

-Furthermore, we have extended these two settings to three different environments as Figure \ref{fig:three_scenes}: in addition to previously mentioned Scene-Easy and Scene-Hard, we have introduced Scene-Depth, which encompasses objects at different depths.

-The results clearly demonstrate that our model delivers more stable and precise performance in environments with substantial depth variations, and it exhibits an enhanced ability to generalize across various settings.